jackdesert/dailydancer/README.md

 COMPLETED:

-  * Confirmed Util.current_date_in_portland works correctly before and after midnight
+  * Confirmed Util.current-date-in-portland works correctly before and after midnight
   * Hyperlinks are clickable
   * robots.txt opts out of search engines
   * /admin/messages allows a view into which messages are being picked up